SAP-samples/teched2025-CA263/exercises/ex1/README.md

 Select **Yes** for **Enable TypeScript** and leave the remaining selections as they have been pre-configured.

 For the Minimum SAPUI5 Version the micro version 1.141.**X** doesn't matter.
-Keep it as suggested by the generator.
+In the meantime SAPUI5 1.142.0 was released, you can also use this version.

 Click **Finish**.